hemenkapadia/vagrant-webdev-nfs/README.md

 This step will take a long time to complete for the first time, so have some patience.

 > For the first time, vagrant will download the Ubuntu base box (approx 300 MB) and provision it.
-During provisioning, it also downloads the Oracle JDK 7 installer (approx 150 MB) which also tames time depending on your internet connection.
+During provisioning, it also downloads the Oracle JDK 7 installer (approx 150 MB) which also takes time depending on your internet connection.
 Be patient, as long as you do not see any error you should be good.

 If the above step completed successfully you have a fully operational web development system ready at your disposal, with all the tools mentioned in the development stack above pre-installed for you.